 Punishment possibilities are severe, so you should consult an experienced traffic attorney.
 Charges are considered to be Class 3 felonies, which may be bumped up to Class 2 felonies if the incident involved the death of an unborn child, a family or household member, or if the homicide occurred in a school or construction zone or involved a peace officer.
 Another consideration is whether the chain of events links the conduct of the defendant to the unintentional deaths of at least two victims.
 If there is a DUI involved and a drunk driver who causes the death, it will typically be charged as a Class 2 felony.

 If you are a commercial truck driver in Illinois, violating federal and state traffic laws can put your commercial driver’s license at risk.
 A citation for driving a truck that is overweight, over-length, or over-width, can put your CDL in jeopardy.
 Our traffic defense attorney is experienced in handling commercial driver’s license cases and will work with you to keep you on the road.

 Wolfe & Stec, Ltd. defends clients accused of a range of Illinois traffic offenses.
 Whether you are an out-of-state driver issued a speeding ticket in DuPage County or a commercial truck driver charged with violating interstate trucking regulations, contact our experienced traffic offenses attorneys for an aggressive and effective defense.

 Don’t delay — contact us for help today at 630-305-0222 or contact our team online.
-Our Illinois criminal defense lawyers represent clients in DuPage County, Naperville, Aurora, Wheaton, Downers Grove and Bolingbrook, Illinois, and the greater Chicagoland area.
 Your initial consultation will be free.